trigvi/telegrammo/README.md

-Developed with Node.js 10 and Express.js 4.16.
+*Developed with Node.js 10 and Express.js 4.16.*

-This application is an API with endpoints for creating sub-bots for a main Telegram bot, managing subscribers and sending them messages.
+This application is an API with endpoints for creating and managing sub-bots for a main Telegram bot and sending messages to sub-bot subscribers.

-I created this API because Telegram only allows the creation of 20 bots, but I needed a lot more to send tailored messages to different users of a betting signals project.
+I created it because Telegram only allows the creation of 20 bots, but I needed way more to send tailored messages to different users of a betting signals project.

 &nbsp;
 &nbsp;

 # Setup

-* Open Telegram, start a conversation with `@BotFather`, create your main Telegram bot, note down its token.
+* Open Telegram, start a conversation with http://t.me/BotFather, create your main Telegram bot, note down its token.

 * Create a Postgres db.

 * Clone Git repository, get into repo directory.

+* Install dependencies: `npm install`

 * Copy `mysettings.template.json` to `mysettings.json`

-* Open `mysettings.json` and customise: db settings (`database`), main Telegram bot details (`telegramBotsAllowed`), authorisation token(s) for this API (`api.tokens`).
+* Open `mysettings.json` and customise: db settings (`database`), main Telegram bot(s) (`telegramBotsAllowed`), authorisation token(s) for this API (`api.tokens`).

 * Set `app.sh` as executable:
     ```